EECS 381 - Object-Oriented and Advanced Programming - Winter 2017

 Coverage and Question Style

-- Coverage will be everything in the course, but by far the final will emphasize the material since the midterm,
+- Coverage will be everything in the course, but the final will emphasize the material since the midterm,

 starting with inheritance.